yotie/micron/README.md

   - [ ] Document createLambda and use cases
     - [ ]  cors and networking configuration
     - [ ]  middleware
-  - [ ]  demonstrate the flexibility of our middleware pattern
+      - [ ]  flexibility of our middleware pattern
   - [ ]  Testing and Mocking
   - [ ]  Contributing
 - [ ] Test more negative cases